ArghyaShubhshiv/Accident-Detection-and-Reporting-Helmet/README.md

 # Accident-Detection-and-Reporting-Helmet

-This is the Arduino code for a helmet that detects accidents as well as reports them to relevant authorities.
+Arduino code for a helmet that detects accidents as well as reports them to relevant authorities.
+Won 3rd prize at Technovity ''20